 #Volunteerstories: Capuccine Maus de Rolley

 Master's student, Fifth year - Sciences Po Paris.
 France.

-Financial cooperation and strategic partners
+Financial support and strategic partners

-We are part of multiple networks with worldwide presence
+We are part of multiple networks worldwide

 International networks and organizations